All about sewing machine needles!

 Also, here are the signs that tell us it's time to change it:

-• the worst, and it is often because we reacted too late: the needle breaks
+• the worst, and it often happens because we reacted too late: the needle breaks

 • the machine skips stitches

-• the bobbin thread breaks even though it is a quality thread
+• the bobbin thread breaks even though it's a quality thread

-• the needle is blunt (you can feel it when you touch the tip)
+• the needle is dull (you can feel it when you touch the tip)

-• it already has several hours of sewing on the clock
+• it already has several hours of sewing on it

-There is no rule like "after 3 projects you have to change ... it depends on the projects, the number of stitches made, the wear of the needle depending on the material... however, be careful to change your needles regularly... a broken needle is so dangerous, it's better to change more often than not enough; seamstress's word!
+There is no rule like "after 3 projects you must change it... it depends on the projects, the number of stitches made, the wear of the needle depending on the material... however, be sure to change your needles regularly... a broken needle is so dangerous, it's better to change more often than not enough; a seamstress's word!

-There you go, I hope this article has taught you a little more about this indispensable tool that we don't pay enough attention to, the sewing machine needle.
+There you go, I hope this article has taught you a bit more about this essential tool that doesn't get enough attention: the sewing machine needle.

 So this time even more than the others: Get your needles ready!